TITLE Director, Office of Institutional Equity and Compliance

-The Equal Opportunity Officer is responsible for all aspects of the University's Affirmative Action and Equal Opportunity Compliance Programs to ensure compliance with applicable laws and regulations (e.g., Executive Order 11246, Title VI and Title VII of the Civil Rights Act of 1964, the Civil Rights Act of 1991, Title IX of the Higher Education Act of 1972, the Rehabilitation Act of 1973 and Americans with Disabilities Act of 1990, Vietnam Era Veterans Readjustment Assistant Act of 1974, Age Discrimination in Employment Act of 1967 as amended).
-The Equal Opportunity Officer serves as a liaison with the vice presidents, members of the Academic Council, and other Missouri State University administrators in monitoring and recommending policies and procedures regarding equal employment and educational opportunities for faculty, staff, and students.
-The Equal Opportunity Officer also serves as the University's Disability Compliance Coordinator and the Title IX Officer.
+The Director, Office of Institutional Equity and Compliance is responsible for all aspects of the University's Affirmative Action and Equal Opportunity Compliance Programs to ensure compliance with applicable laws and regulations (e.g., Executive Order 11246, Title VI and Title VII of the Civil Rights Act of 1964, the Civil Rights Act of 1991, the Rehabilitation Act of 1973 and Americans with Disabilities Act of 1990, Vietnam Era Veterans Readjustment Assistant Act of 1974, Age Discrimination in Employment Act of 1967 as amended).
+The Equal Opportunity Officer serves as a liaison with the vice presidents, members of the Academic Leadership Council, and other Missouri State University administrators in monitoring and recommending policies and procedures regarding equal employment and educational opportunities for faculty, staff, and students.
+The Director, Office of Institutional Equity and Compliance also serves as the University's Equal Opportunity Officer and Disability Compliance.

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: A Bachelor's degree is required, preferably in Human Resources Management or a related field.
 A Master’s degree in Human Resources Management or a related field is strongly preferred.